nickjag/traderScraper/README.md

 Once you're set up, you'll need to add data using the app.

-**Copy an AutoTrader Search Results URL**
+**1. Copy an AutoTrader Search Results URL**

-Search for a vehicle you're interested in on autotrader.com with the proper filters.
+Search for a vehicle you're interested in on autotrader.com with applicable filters.
 Make sure the result set is less than 100 results.
 Copy the URL.
 The app can only handle one search results URL at this time.

-**Update Settings**
+**2. Update Settings**

 Paste your AutoTrader search results URL on the app's settings page and click update.

-**Scrape Data**
+**3. Scrape Data**

 Return to the app's index page and you can initially begin manually scraping the data or wait until the schedulers run.